Attractions

 Image credit: Eatbook

 Besides inclusive hiring of elderly staff, they also serve up French breads that are dysphagia-friendly, which means that they’re easy to eat for older folks with difficulty swallowing and chewing.
-Food-wise, you can’t go wrong with their Lemon Curd or Kaya Cruffins ($5.50 each).
+Food-wise, you can’t go wrong with their Lemon Curd or Peanut Butter & Jelly Cruffins ($5.50 each).

 If bakes ain’t your thing, there are also 2 other dining establishments here.
-Flutes is a fine dining spot for special occasions like anniversaries or your mum’s birthday, while Food For Thought is a special “museum cafe” that sells dishes inspired by the exhibitions happening here.
+Flutes is a fine dining spot for special occasions like anniversaries or your mum’s birthday, while the nearby food options in SMU like Ima Sushi and Park’s Kitchen are pretty solid too.

 Take a trip down memory lane at the National Museum Of Singapore

-Yes, temperatures may be at an all-time high now – but there are still plenty of things to do indoors in Singapore.
+Yes, temperatures may be at an all-time high now – but there are still plenty of indoor things to do in Singapore.
 For those who envision a leisurely afternoon at the museum with your friends or loved ones, a trip to the National Museum of Singapore would be a sure hit.
+And if you want more curated cultural experiences, read our guide to the museums in Singapore.

 Getting here: Alight at Bras Basah MRT.
 Leave through Exit B or C.